 "An Introduction to New Guinea; the island split in two".
 On this expedition we get the unique opportunity to travel between the independent nation of PNG (Papua New Guinea) and then over to the provinces of Indonesian New Guinea.
 Learn about the similarities - and important differences - from biologist Damon Ramsey.

 “An Introduction to the nature of Indonesia” by biologist Damon Ramsey.
+An archipelago split between two natures.
 Indonesia is one of the most geologically violent and biologically diverse countries on Earth.
-She straddles two very different biogeographic zones, and thus includes both kangaroo and monkeys in the one country.
+Be blown away by her exciting volcanoes.
+And learn how she straddles two very different biogeographic zones, and thus includes both kangaroo and monkeys in the one country.

 “Explaining Indonesia: An Introduction to the history of Indonesia”.
 An epic lecture that begins with the peopling of the south-east Asian islands.
 Damon Ramsey takes us through the formation of this archipelago of archipelagos into this fascinating and frustrating country called Indonesia.